World’s Best Beaches

 Broke Inlet was named in 1831 by Governor James Stirling after Captain Philip Vere Broke R.N. who in 1813 was in command of HMS Shannon, a frigate of 38 guns that defeated the American ship the Chesapeake in a battle near Boston.

 We visited Broke Inlet during our annual Australia Day Adventure.

 Twenty kilometres of beautiful white beach near the town of Broome takes its name from the telegraph cable linking Broome with Java in Indonesia in 1889.
 To house the transmitting equipment, Cable House was built and was later used as the Court House.
 The name was first used in 1962.

-Tammy and I spent a day at the beach and in the evening took a sunset camel ride along the ocean’s edge.
-More about that trip here.
+A day spent at this beach and a sunset camel ride along the ocean’s edge is a great day out.
+More about that Adventure Downunder here.

 Callcup Beach is part of the Warren Beach.
 It is at the base of fearsome Callcup Hill.
 Once you’ve conquered Callcup there’s not much you need to know about scaling sand dunes.
 Callcup is a beautiful white beach so typical of the coast in the D’Entrecasteaus National Park.